lemondevxyz/chess-server/README.md

 DISCORD_REDIRECT=''
 ```

+Note: You can test each platform's oauth credentials via /api/v1/platform/private.
+If you are logged in, it will show your user's information.

 ## matchup
 Matchups are created via the invite system.
 A user invites an available user, and if that other user accepts then a match is created.